insper-education/active-handout-workshop-paee-ale-21/content/00-preliminary-tasks/index.md

 !!! warning "If you already have an account, skip to task 3"

 !!!
 Task
     Visit [Github](https://github.com/signup) and create and account.
 The website will guide you during the signup process.
-Choose an username that is unique and professional.
+Choose a username that is unique and professional.

 !!! question short
     Write your github username below.